 When encountering a lengthy Word document, sighted users often scroll the page quickly and look for big, bold text (headings) to get an idea of its structure and content.
 Screen reader and other assistive technology users also have the ability to navigate Word documents by heading structure, assuming Word's Heading styles are used.

-Pages should be structured in a hierarchical manner:
+Pages should be structured in a hierarchical manner as follows:

-- A Heading 1 is usually a page title or a main content heading.
+Heading 1 is usually a page title or the main content heading.
 It is the most important heading, and there is generally just one.